 And so the hunt goes on for playable remains of this intriguing game.
 Can anything be found, or has the quality of 3 1/2″ disks let us down yet again?

 Also in April 2010, Jim Bagley rescued all of Mark Jones Flood 2 materials, and produced the YouTube video of things below (Sadly no demos, but animations at the very least! )

-Also, see below in the source materials for the actual animation and map files and the in-house Ocean sprite and map editor (written by John Brandwood and used for all of the in-house animations and maps on the ST and Amiga).
+Then a bunch of source materials were recovered for the actual animation and map files and the in-house Ocean sprite and map editor (written by John Brandwood and used for all of the in-house animations and maps on the ST and Amiga).
 The editor is known as Fudd-Ed (Fudd as in Elmer Fudd with was Brandwoods nickname at Ocean!)
 It can be run on an St Emulator.
 EdSpr is for sprites and EdMap for maps.
 Its pretty easy to use according to Mark.
 You load WORKSPACES in EdSpr for animations.
 For maps you load the BLOCKS then the MAP in EdMap.
-Enjoy!, and thanks to Mark and Jim for digging all of this material out!!

 Gallery of designs and mockups